idaholab/swift/doc/content/source/tensor_computes/LBMComputeSurfaceForces.md

 ## Overview

-Computes capillary force density from a chemical potential and its gradient for phase\-field LBM coupling.
+Computes interfacial tension force density from a chemical potential and gradient of phase field parameter for phase\-field LBM. coupling.
 Supply the chemical potential with [!param](/TensorComputes/Solve/LBMComputeSurfaceForces/chemical_potential) and the gradient with [!param](/TensorComputes/Solve/LBMComputeSurfaceForces/grad_phi).
 The result is a vector field